 What if I Need My Business to Be Federally Incorporated?

-If you intend to incorporate your business federally, the Business Number is supplied by Industry Canada when your incorporation is approved.
-To apply for federal incorporation you can visit Corporations Canada and be sure to Learn the difference between federal and provincial incorporation, beforehand.
-After receiving the Business Number from Industry Canada you can then apply for any of the above mentioned tax ID program accounts through the CRA.
+If you intend to incorporate your business federally, the Business Number is supplied by Innovation, Science and Economic Development Canada (ISED) when your incorporation is approved.
+To apply for federal incorporation you can visit Corporations Canada and be sure to learn the difference between federal and provincial incorporation beforehand.
+After receiving the Business Number from ISED, you can apply for any of the above-mentioned tax ID program accounts through the CRA.

 BRO Links With Online Provincial Business Registries